Cognigy/Documentation/docs/en/docs/ai/cognigy-live-agent/cognigy-live-agent-setup.md

   <figcaption>Inbox already created for the Agent</figcaption>
 </figure>

+???+ warning "**Create Project Inbox** disabled"

 	The button could also be disable for the following reasons:

 	* You do not have the Cognigy Live Agent feature enabled
 	* The organisation do not have a Live Agent account set up
 	* You do not have permissions to create an Inbox for the Agent

 **Example 1:**
 Cognigy Live Agent feature not enabled or Live Agent Account not set on an Organisational level